Cybrosia/Lanschool-Blocker/README.md

 # Lanschool-Blocker
-1.Open Windows Powershell
-2.Copy And Paste The Code Into Powershell and click enter

-Credit To "idkbullet"
+Open windows powershell and copy and paste the code and click enter for it to start running Credit To "idkbullet"